How Much Does General Liability Insurance Cost in North Carolina?

 Bundle general liability into business owner's policies (BOP)

-Business owner's policies combine general liability with commercial property coverage at lower total cost than purchasing separately.
-Charlotte retail stores gain dual protection, with the policy covering customer slip-and-fall claims and inventory damage, while saving 15% to 25% compared to standalone policies.
-The cost of a Business Owner's Policy varies by industry, but a SouthPark boutique paying $95 monthly for general liability and $70 for commercial property could bundle into a $125 package, saving roughly $480 annually.
+Business owner's policies combine general liability with commercial property coverage at a lower total cost than purchasing each separately.
+A Charlotte retail store gains dual protection this way: the policy covers customer slip-and-fall claims and inventory damage in one package.
+Bundling saves 15% to 25% over standalone policies.
+The cost of a Business Owner's Policy varies by industry, but a SouthPark boutique paying $95 monthly for general liability and $70 for commercial property could bundle into a $125 package.
+That's a savings of roughly $480 a year.

 • coins2 icon